 OAuth vs. SAML: Similarities and Differences

-Both OAuth and SAML are protocols to encourage and standardise interoperability.
+Both OAuth and SAML are protocols to encourage and standardize interoperability.

 People use these tools to avoid an ever-expanding list of usernames and passwords that block them from accessing critical resources.
 For app owners, OAuth and SAML allow for easy onboarding and the ability to delegate user management.
-For admins, these tools mean fast integration and centralised authentication and authorisation.
+For admins, these tools mean fast integration and centralized authentication and authorization.

 Authentication.
 This process involves a user's identity.
 SAML is a bit like a house key.
 It grants you access to the facility.

 Authorization.
 This process involves a user's privileges.
 OAuth is a bit like the rules of the house that dictate what the person can and can't do once inside.

 To break this down further, consider an employee on an average workday.
 That person logs in one time in the morning with SAML.
 That login grants access to the entire suite of SAML-based applications.
 No more work is required for the user to click from one to the other.

 When Should You Use SAML or OAuth?